Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Are there any disadvantages?

-When comparing online current accounts, be aware that your money might not have the same protection as it would with traditional banks.
+When comparing online bank accounts, be aware that your money might not have the same protection as it would with traditional banks.
 That’s because not every digital bank is licenced in the same way.
 A good starting point could be to check if a bank has been granted a European banking licence.
 If you’re unsure, look for information on the bank’s website or ask the bank directly about how your money will be protected.

 What else should I look out for in an online current account?